Department of Housing:

 Number of Households Benefiting Directly from County-Administered Loans and Grants for Home Purchase, Repair, or Rehabilitation

-So far in FY 2017-18, excellent progress was made toward meeting and exceeding the target number of county funded housing units developed and occupied.
-There are two affordable housing projects currently under development, Colma Veterans Apartments and Rotary Miller Sr. Apartments in South San Francisco with a total of 157 new units.
-One project was completed early in the fiscal year, Serenity Sr. Apartment (formally known as University Ave.
+So far in FY 2018-19, excellent progress was made toward meeting and exceeding the target number of county funded housing units developed and occupied.
+There are two affordable housing projects currently under development, Colma Veterans Apartments, expected to be completed in May, and Bay Meadows family apartments in San Mateo with a combined 134 new housing units.
+The Rotary Miller Senior Apartments in South San Francisco was recently completed, and their 91 units are currently being leased up.
+One project was completed early in the 2017-2018 fiscal year, Serenity Sr. Apartment (formally known as University Ave.
 Sr. Housing) with 41 new units.
 In FY 2016-17, five projects were completed providing 240 new housing units, including: Alma Point (Foster City), Sweeney Lane (Daly City), St. Leo’s (North Fair Oaks), Sequoia Belle Haven (Menlo Park), and Family Crossroads (rehab, Daly City).

 HCD continues to support housing improvements for both ownership and rental units that incorporate universal housing design principles benefitting disabled persons, and minor home repair programs that provide retrofits to enhance accessibility.

 HCD continues to work with Supervisor Horsley’s staff in the implementation of an Agricultural Workforce Housing Program funded with Measure K. The program identifies opportunities to rehabilitate or create housing for agricultural workers.
 The program included a needs assessment and best practices review (completed in the last couple of years), along with housing development and rehabilitation activities.
-Through the first half of FY 2017-18 four units were under construction.
-An additional 4 units were in the application process.
+A total of six units were completed in FY 2017-18.

 HCD continues to provide technical assistance to countywide housing initiatives: